Alcoholism Causes and Risk Factors

 Whether it is anxiety, depression, or bipolar disorder, for example, individual suffering from a condition is more likely to become an alcoholic if they begin to perceive alcohol as a viable way of coping with or escaping from their symptoms.

-The same principle can be applied to those who have experienced great trauma [2].
 An individual may wish to escape the memory or flashbacks of their past, and begin drinking as a method of keeping their brain from thinking about it.

-Ex-military personnel may develop alcoholism as a means of handling painful or disturbing memories from their time in conflict [3].
+Ex-military personnel may develop alcoholism as a means of handling painful or disturbing memories from their time in conflict.

-Specific risk factors
+Specific alcoholism causes and risk factors

 The factors listed above interact with one another in complex ways, and can therefore be difficult to isolate and identify.

-• Consuming alcohol daily
+- Consuming alcohol daily

-• Having a mental health condition that causes upsetting or distressing symptoms
+- Having a mental health condition that causes upsetting or distressing symptoms

-• Having high levels of stress as a result of work or school
+- Having high levels of stress as a result of work or school

-• Living in an environment (home, nation, or culture) that treats alcohol consumption as healthy
+- Living in an environment (home, nation, or culture) that treats alcohol consumption as healthy

-• Having low self-esteem or self-worth
+- Having low self-esteem or self-worth

 The factors which contribute to an individual’s alcoholism do not hinder their chances of making a full recovery.